AmitChauhan-15/todo-api/README.md

 3. **Set up environment variables**

-   - Create a config.env file in the root directory and add the following:
+   - Create a .env file in the root directory and add the following:

    ```bash
     PORT=5000